AshutoshPdy22/Git_Basic/README.md

 # What is Git ?

 Company's works on big project and if in case after successfull launching multiple versions, the latest version have some issue, then whole project can effect because the Company have active customer on their project (who currently using it).
-So here version control system is needed by this.
+So here version control system (VCS) is needed by this.
 You can reverse your latest version to old but stable version by which you not lose your customer.

 Deployment
 -----